 About the Radon State Data Exchange

 Despite these differences, each of these data collections share the common purpose of improved tracking and understanding of radon exposure.
-Data is information and information is the programmatic foundation for effective radon risk reduction.
-The people leading these programs need access to data that is reliable, consistent, flexible and comparable across programs.
-While a significant amount of radon data exists today, there are currently no systems that allow for the examination of data from multiple sources or to draw larger conclusions about radon at a regional or national level.
-The Radon State Data Exchange is a partnership effort with states, tribes, and industry to better coordinate the collection of radon data, and aggregate as much available data as desired.
+Data are information and information is the programmatic foundation for effective radon risk reduction.
+The officials leading these programs need access to data that are reliable, consistent, flexible and comparable across programs.
+While a significant amount of radon data exists today, there are currently no systems that allow for the examination of data from multiple sources, or to draw larger conclusions about radon at a regional or national level.
+Exchange Network partners have an opportunity to use the Network to improve access to radon data and promote better management of exposure risks.